ZeyadDev-1/ai-powered-nanoparticle-synthesis/README.md

 ## 🎯 Objectives
 - ✅ Automate the **Manual estimation of nanoparticles size** in SEM/TEM images.
 - ✅ Predict  nanoparticles **Mean size** as a continous value **(Regression)**.
-- ✅ Achieve **≥ 85 % classification accuracy** using a CNN with data augmentation.
+- ✅ Achieve **≥ 85 % prediction accuracy** using a CNN with data augmentation.
 - ✅ Provide a **user-friendly web interface** for uploads, predictions, and history tracking.
 - ✅ Ensure **GDPR / KVKK compliance** for all image data.